dirkneuhaeuser/exercise-problems/own_ds/README.md

 := and + </br>
 but we can still do it, if we are smart within propagation

+Normal implementation works with `NEUTRAL_UPDATE` and `NEUTRAL_QUERY`.
+However some operation, like assignment do not have a neutral, then, we need a dummy, or a value out of range.

 ## BIT or Fenwick-Tree
 Very good for point update and range queries (PURQ), operation needs to be inversable (sum).
 Can be used for orders, but often OST is better.